tervahagn/SL-DC-garlic-hub/docs/connect-media-player.md

    Last-Modified: Wed, 15 Nov 2023 12:30:45 GMT
    Cache-Control: public, must-revalidate, max-age=864000, pre-check=864000
 ```
-Some player do not send HEAD request.
-For this case even after a GET request the server will check and send a response with a 304 if nothing changed
+> **Note**: Some players might skip the initial HEAD request and directly send a GET.
+In such cases, the server will still check for changes and respond with 304 Not-Modified if nothing has been updated.

 4.2. **Server Response if changed**:
 ```